Chicago Children’s Theatre Brings a Classic Kids’ Book to Life with Go Dog Go! Ve Perro ¡Ve!

 Ticket Pricing

-Tickets for the show are $55.25 (including fees).
+Tickets for the show are $55.25 per person (including fees).
 For children under 18 months, they offer lap seat tickets for $12.
 Visit their website or contact boxoffice@chicagochildrenstheatre.org for more details about specific ticket requests.

 Special Accommodations

-The building has a ramp entrance located on the south side of our building.
+The building has a ramp entrance located on the south side of the building.
 Every public space in the Chicago Children’s Theatre is wheelchair and walker accessible.
 There is an elevator to access the second floor.
 If you have specific accessibility questions or needs, please contact Guest Services at boxoffice@chicagochildrenstheatre.org or by calling (312) 374-8835.

 Restaurants Near The Chicago Children’s Theatre